airtatsumaki/Game-Profile-Manager/README.md

 # Game Profile Manager

-The solution to creating multiple profiles or playthroughs of single player games.
+The solution to creating multiple profiles or playthroughs for single player games.

 As a PC gamer sharing a PC with siblings, I found there are a ton of games out there that do not support profiles or save slots.
 This is problematic when you have multiple users on the same device.
 You would normally find starting a 'New Game' in such games would pull up prompts like 'All previous progress will be lost.
 Do you want to continue', sigh!